MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 in the terminal.

-As you can see the server is up and running and there's a log to tell us that the task processor has started.
+As you can see the server is up and running, and there's a log to tell us that the task processor has started.

 I'm gonna open Postman and send this `CreateUser` request.